 Event planning boasts a wide range of types.
 It might be for your first birthday party planning event or a birthday party for someone.
 It might be a holiday like Christmas, Thanksgiving, or even an anniversary.
 It could be your coworker's first celebration with you, or a dancing event -- small gathering or sometimes dancing event at a grand event hall, or your home.
 All of these big events (or small events) need smart planning, and keen focus on your budget.

-Planning an event on a tight budget takes time; and it takes even more time to plan an event on a tight budget.
-But, never to worry, we have provided you with some major tips for planning an event on a tight budget, and these tips will help host the perfect event without breaking the bank.
+Planning an event on a tight budget or Organizing Community Events takes time; and it takes even more time to plan an event on a tight budget or organize community events.
+But, never to worry, we have provided you with some major tips for planning an event on a tight budget or Organizing Community Events, and these tips will help host the perfect event without breaking the bank.

 Here are 3 tips that we, as event specialists providing cost saving solutions, have compiled for you to help you save big the next time you have a gathering of at least 10 people or more!